YamamotoLabUCSF/SampleSheet/README.md

 	(b) Activate SampleSheet_env:
 	`source SampleSheet_env/bin/activate` (Mac/Linux OS)
 	or
-	`$ .\CollatedMotifs_env\Scripts\activate` (Windows PowerShell)
+	`$ .\SampleSheet_env\Scripts\activate` (Windows PowerShell)

 	(c) You should now see that your command line prompt has changed to indicate that you are in the virtual environment, displaying something along the lines of:
 	`(SampleSheet_env) $`

-	(d) Now install the Python modules required by SampleSheet.py, using the requirements file named **SampleSheet_requirements.txt**, located in the SampleSheet repository:
+	(d) Now install the Python module required by SampleSheet.py, using the requirements file named **SampleSheet_requirements.txt**, located in the SampleSheet repository:

 	`$ pip3 install -r SampleSheet_requirements.txt`

-	(e) To check that the required SampleSheet.py Python modules were installed properly, now issue the follow command:
+	(e) To check that the required SampleSheet.py Python module was installed properly, now issue the follow command:

 	`$ pip3 list`